ogcrippie/cryptwalk/README.md

 The like system and the comment system do not run on the same service which is why you need separate accounts.

-> I like it.
+> I like it that way.
 Keeps things interesting. 🙈

 ## Who is the author?